xapax/security/privilege_escalation_windows.md

 findstr /spin "password" *.*
 ```

-Thse are common files to find them in.
+These are common files to find them in.
 They might be base64-encoded.
 So look out for that.

 **In files**
 ```